Apostille & Authentication · Hague + Non-Hague

 For state-issued and notarized documents — processed through the Secretary of State of the state where the document was issued or notarized.
 Turnaround varies by state from a few business days to several weeks.

-For federally-issued documents (FBI checks, FDA / USDA certificates, immigration documents, federal court orders) — processed through the U.S. Department of State Authentications Office in Washington, DC.
+For federally-issued documents (FBI checks, FDA and USDA certificates, immigration documents, federal court orders) — processed through the U.S. Department of State Authentications Office in Washington, DC.

 For destination countries not party to the Hague Convention — the document needs U.S. Department of State authentication followed by embassy or consulate legalization.
 We coordinate the U.S. side and refer the consulate step.

 Quoted timing reflects the issuing authority's published turnaround — we don't promise faster than the Secretary of State or Department of State actually processes.
-Severe weather, federal holidays, and government backlogs can affect any route and are flagged at intake when applicable.
+Federal holidays and government backlogs can affect any route and are flagged at intake.

 Standard State